Brich dem Hungrigen dein Brot, BWV 39: Second and third movements

 The theme of the text is that, although man may follow God's example during his lifetime, it is only in heaven that he will reap the benefits of the seeds he has sown.
-The aria starts with a ritornello in trio sonata form for the concertante solo violin and oboe over a steady continuo bass line.
+The aria, of dance character between minuet and passepied, starts with a ritornello in trio sonata form for the concertante solo violin and oboe over a steady continuo bass line.
 The ritornello is made up of a continuous stream of distinctive semiquaver motifs played against sustained notes, which alternate between the two solo instruments as they respond to each other imitatively and in canon.
 The semiquaver motifs occasionally and briefly pass to the continuo part.

 The alto enters with its own separate themes (see above) singing the first half of the text; the obbligato instruments weave a contrapuntal accompaniment around the vocal line with motifs from the ritornello.
 The words are sung a second time in a different setting, with melismas derived from semiquaver motifs in the ritornello together with new quaver motifs:

 An episode for the concertante instruments based on the ritornello is then followed by the alto singing the second half of the text; a further instrumental interlude is followed by a second alto rendition of the same words, after which the aria concludes with a da capo repetition of the opening ritornello.
 Each of these two alto sections begins with the same musical figures as its first entry.
 The material there is developed with motifs from the ritornello reflecting the intensifying mood: the word streuet ("sow") is set to long and enraptured semiquaver melismas;

 and the "ein" in the contrasting phrase bringen ein ("reap")—a reference to eternity—is sustained on a single note for four bars.